svs-app-lib/native_swiftui_pastebutton_and_textfield/README.md

 # native_swiftui_pastebutton_and_textfield

 This is a plugin that provides a paste button and text field from Native SwiftUI as widgets in Flutter.
+This plugin requires Xcode to build, and the executable iOS version must be 16.0 or higher.
 ## Getting Started

 This project is a starting point for a Flutter